DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

 \section{Theoretical Framework and Methodology}

-In this section, we first formalize the problem of causal discovery in non-stationary multivariate time series and establish the theoretical conditions under which the true causal structure is identifiable.
-We then present the Decomposition-based Causal Discovery (DCD) framework, which is designed to satisfy these conditions through spectral separation and component-specific inference.
+We first formalize causal discovery in non-stationary multivariate time series and state conditions under which the causal structure is identifiable.
+We then present the DCD framework, which is designed to satisfy these conditions through spectral separation and component-specific inference.